markanator/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object based representation of our HTML document.

 2. What is an event?

+An HTML event can be something the user does or something the browser does.
+Such as: a mouse click, input field change, window resize, etc.

 3. What is an event listener?

+Using .addEventListener('event', callback), it sets up a function that will be invoked whenever the specified event is executed on/to the object.

 4. Why would we convert a NodeList into an Array?

+Nodelist is a browser API, we can still manipulate it but they do not have prototype methods.

 5. What is a component?

+A component is made up of: HTML, CSS and JS put together for reuse in a site or app.

 ### Git Set up